The day was bright and fine. Salt had been away from the course in the morning, but was back on the range in the afternoon.

 “Yes, of course.
 But if you put sand on the green, I’m pretty sure that your ball will be on the green too.
 Just take a few practice swings without the ball to try it out.”

 Jane remembered watching a PGA tour event in person.
 The pros spent a lot of time in the bunkers around the green.
 By early afternoon there was more sand out of the bunkers than in them.
 She recalled watching Henrik Stenson practice his greenside bunker golf sand shots.
+He put a lot of sand on the green.
+She didn’t think much of it at the time.

 “Perfect.
 Now hit a ball.
 Or rather, the sand behind the ball.
 Remember, you are trying to move the sand.”